jlinclabs/jlinx-docs/docs/DID_AUTH_SPEC.md

 ## Protocol Endpoints

 Any HTTP domain can host [did:web][did-web-spec] [identifiers][did-spec].
-Hosting DIDs require the host to respond to the following endpoints:
+Hosting DIDs requires the host to respond to the following endpoints:

 - host did document endpoint
-- identity did document endpoint
+- identifier did document endpoint
 - authentication endpoint
 - message endpoint

 ### Host DID Document Endpoint

-The host should have its own identity as a did document in accordance to the [Well Known DID Configuration](https://identity.foundation/. well-known/resources/did-configuration/) spec.
+The host should have its own identifier as a did document in accordance to the [Well Known DID Configuration](https://identity.foundation/. well-known/resources/did-configuration/) spec.